ylmz-dev/bert-classification-nlp/REPORT.md

+### A Binary Classification Challenge on WoS Academic Articles

 Firstly, I have started to examine the data to catch some relations and differences.
 Main problem was chemistry and material science were so similar domains and even an advanced RNN model LSTM with pre-trained word embeddings would not be enough to obtain goot performance results.
 To check my guess, I have implemented a Bidirectional LSTM model and performance results were terrible as I had expected.
 To use as a main text I have combined title and abstract columns of dataset.

 ### Performance results of Bidirectional LSTM

 | Class | Precision | Recall | F1-score  |Support
 | ------ | ------ | ------ | ------ |------ |
 | 0 | 0.47 | 0.46 | 0.47 |740